Kayin State: Border trade

 Myawaddy border trading post of Karen State is the second biggest among Myanmar's 15 border trading posts.
 It is the main border crossing trade route between Thailand and Myanmar.
 According to Thailand's Chamber of Commerce, the monthly trade between the two countries in 2015 through the Mae Sot to Myawaddy crossing was worth over 3 billion baht (about 90 million US dollars).

 Thanlwin Bridge over the river Salween.

 Agriculture

 Kayin State is a farming state.
 As of 2017, there are over 460,000 acres of paddy fields and 260,000 acres of rubber tree plantations in Kayin State.
 There are over 9000 acres of coffee planted in Thandaung area.
 The Kayin State government is trying to implement new farming technology to improve its agriculture sector.

 Industry

 In 2016, the government announced a strategy to attract domestic and foreign investors to the Hpa-An industrial zone.
-However, shortage of electricity supply hinders the development of Hpa-An industrial zone.
-The Kayin State government in conjunction with a Japanese company has been trying to carry out a feasibility survey for an 1800-megawatt coal-fired power plant to fulfil the need of electricity supply.
-On the other hand, community members and local environmental groups have raised concerns about the potential impacts from coal plant emissions.
+However, the shortage of electricity supply hinders the development of Hpa-An industrial zone.
+The Kayin State government, in conjunction with a Japanese company, has been trying to carry out a feasibility survey for a 1800-megawatt coal-fired power plant to fulfil the need for electricity supply.
+On the other hand, community members and local environmental groups have raised concerns about the potential impacts of coal plant emissions.